 8. Stabilizes Blood Sugar In Diabetics

 Fenugreek seeds are used for diabetes treatment as well.
-They decrease insulin resistance and improve blood glucose control in diabetics who have a mild form of the condition.
+They decrease insulin resistance and improve blood glucose control in diabetics who have a mild form of

 Caution: Always consult your doctor for the right fenugreek seeds dosage for type 2 diabetes.